precice/openfoam-adapter/docs/README.md

 Displacement reading and writing are supported for both flow (compressible or incompressible) and structure solvers.
 For mesh nodes, the `pointDisplacement` field is used; for face centers, the `cellDisplacement` field is used.

 Only flow solvers can write forces or stresses.
-Solid solvers can only read forces.
+Solid solvers can read forces, but not stresses.

 ### Module: Fluid-fluid coupling